eleonard214/sprint-challenge-javascript-fundamentals-webpt23/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach runs the function on every item in the array, it does not return anything. map runs a function on all items in the array and returns a new array the same size as the original with the results of the function.

 2. Explain the difference between a callback and a higher order function.

+a call back function is a function that is called upon in another function(the higher order function)

 3. What is closure?

+a closure is a function that has access to variables from another function's scope. function in a function.

 4. Describe the four rules of the 'this' keyword.

+1.  function called by new
+  2.   called by apply, bind, or call
+  3.   called as a method
+  4.   called in global scope

 5. Why do we need super() in an extended class?

+to pass any new attributes back to the parent class. allows us to use this. calls the parents constructor

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.